Love and the Island of Caves

 Come O Fire and Flame Of divine Love And burn away the chaff of our lives Speak to us that we may speak to others Enlighten us that we may enlighten others And set us on fire with love for one another through Jesus the Christ Amen

-The Feast of the Conversion of St Paul
+Reflection on the Conversion of St Paul

 One comment on “Pentecost Moments”